Q: How does the liner work? Why?

-A: Upon defrost do not hit the aluminum frames with a metal bar to release them from the plate freezers.
+A: When defrosting, do not hit the aluminum frames with a metal bar to release them from the plate freezers.
 Do not throw the frames at any time in the process.

 Q: Are my frames any good or do I need new ones?

-A: Beck has available frame checkers that will show you if your frames are out of tolerance.
-Typically frames bow out on the sides requiring more products to produce a perfect block.
+A: Beck has available frame checkers that will show you whether your frames are out of tolerance.
+Typically, frames bow out on the sides, requiring more products to produce a perfect block.

-Q: How many liners can be put on a pallet?
+Q: How many liners can fit on a pallet?

-Q: What storage temperature do you require for storage of the liners?
+Q: What is the storage temperature for storage of the liners?

-A: We have the same restriction to storage temperature as the stable temperature of the liners.
-It is very important that the temperature is not higher than 35 °C.
+A: We have the same restrictions on storage temperature as the stable temperature of the liners.
+It is very important that the temperature is kept below 35° C.

 A: Overfilling will lead to crowning block surface – check final weight of block after freezing.
-Blocks placed on freezing plate waiting for too long for other products to be loaded can lead to an uneven surface because the block will begin to freeze from bottom up so when finally pressure applied freezer is unable to squeeze the material into corners and flatten the surface.
-Also, pressure applied too late in the plate freezer and insufficient pressure can lead to an uneven surface.
+Blocks placed on freezing plate may get an uneven surface if waiting too long for other products.
+This is because the block will begin to freeze from the bottom up.
+When the pressure is finally applied, the freezer is unable to squeeze the material into corners and flatten the surface.
+Pressure applied too late in the plate freezer and insufficient pressure can also lead to an uneven surface.

-A: Typically busted edges are due to a frame that is of wrong dimension or out of shape – check frames for correct dimensions regularly and see to that you buy frames from trusted source.
-Liners that have been soaking for too long can lead to busted edges when pressure is applied.
+A: Typically, edges burst because the frame has the wrong dimension or is out of shape.
+Check frames for correct dimensions regularly and make sure to buy frames from a trusted source.
+Liners that have been soaked for too long can lead to bursted edges when pressure is applied.

-Q: Why do we not seem to get contact between top of block and the liner?
+Q: Why can't we align the top of the block and the liner?
 Why do we see icing on the block?

-A: The frames might be of wrong dimensions why you will have to overfill the block to make up for the difference.
-This, however risking that the liner will burst.
+A: The frames might be of the wrong dimensions.
+If you overfill the block to make up for the difference, the liner may burst.